1. Make sure relay ports can be reached

 Self-testing indicates your ORPort is reachable from the outside.
 Excellent.

 Publishing server descriptor.

-About 3 hours after you started your relay it should appear on Relay Search.
+About 3 hours after you start your relay, it should appear on Relay Search on the Metrics portal.

 You can search for your relay using your nickname or IP address.

 It takes some time for relay traffic to ramp up, this is especially true for guard relays but to a lesser extent also for exit relays.
 To understand this process, read about the lifecycle of a new relay.

 If you plan to run more than a single relay, or you want to run a high capacity relay (multiple Tor instances per server) or want to use strong security features like Offline Master Keys without performing additional steps manually, you may want to use configuration management for better maintainability.

 There are multiple configuration management solutions for Unix-based operating systems (Ansible, Puppet, Salt, ...).